dhruv007patel/KubeBooksMusic/README.md

-# Dataminers: CMPT 756 Main Project Directory
+# Dataminers: CMPT 756 Course Project

-This is the course repo for CMPT 756 (Spring 2022)
+You will find resources for your assignments and term project in this repository.

-You will find resources for your assignments and term project here.
+Term Project: "KubeBooksMusic: A Microservice Architecture for Bookstore and Music Store using AWS EKS and DynamoDB"

 ### 1. Prerequisites
 **Note**: This project has been developed on the local machine and not in the Ubuntu Container(`./tools/shell.sh`).